jusanherndon/nixos-configs/website_source/summer_anime_season_2025.md

+This season has a lot of shows that are getting a second season.
+There are also plenty of shows that are still new and unique to warrant watching as well.
+I am really excited for this summer season way more than I have been for previous summers.
+This is actually the first summer season I'm actually watching most of the shows being aired.

 [Silent Witch: Chinmoku no Majo no Kakushigoto/ Secrets of the Silent Witch](https://myanimelist.net/anime/59459/Silent_Witch__Chinmoku_no_Majo_no_Kakushigoto)

 This show is really funny to me.
 I appreciate the Nice villainess Isabell Norton, the kinda creepy but somewhat lovable